open-source-tabletop/halo-breakpoint/halo-breakpoint.md

 ### Vehicles

-Models with the "Vehicle" special rule have the following changes to their rules:

-- Vehicles ignore the climbable keyword for terrain, treating them as impassable instead.
-- Vehicles count as having the "Non-scoring" special rule.
-- Vehicles may make a free attack action against any unit it comes into base contact with using the Vehicle Ram weapon.
+Models with the "Vehicle" special rule have the following changes to their rules: Vehicles may make a free attack action against any unit it comes into base contact with using the Vehicle Ram weapon.

 ### Special Rules